moodyMayank/Interview-Questions-Frontend-Development/React/Questions-Medium.md

 - What are the `e` pointers events supported in React.
 - What do portals in React mean?
 - What are the limitations of React.

+---

+- Problem 1:-
+  Question: Create a age input box , if entered age is less than 18 => show error